 • It was in the middle of a Bitcoin bull market, when BTC and other cryptocurrencies were also hitting new all-time highs.

 • The coronavirus pandemic of 2020 had been going on for less than a year, and many people around the world were still staying home.
 Some of them were investing for the first time.

-The celebrity endorsements seemed to have had the most obvious effect on the DOGE price.
-Some have accused DOGE of functioning like a giant pump-and-dump scheme because of its quick rise and fall.
+Owing to the impact of these headlines, some have accused DOGE of functioning like a giant pump-and-dump scheme because of its quick rise and fall.

 That said, it’s possible for DOGE to reach $10, at least briefly, at some point in the next decade.